cmaloney/dcos-docs/_pages/administration/installing/cloud/aws.md

 3. [Install the DC/OS Command-Line Interface (CLI)][5].
 You must install the CLI to administer your DC/OS cluster.

-    You also have the option to take a brief tutorial that walks you through the basics of using the Mesosphere DCOS.
+    You also have the option to take a brief tutorial that walks you through the basics of using the Mesosphere DC/OS.
 You can restart this tutorial anytime by clicking the signpost icon in the lower left corner.

     <a href="/wp-content/uploads/2015/12/dashboardsmall.png" rel="attachment wp-att-1120"><img src="/wp-content/uploads/2015/12/dashboardsmall-800x495.png" alt="dashboardsmall" width="800" height="495" class="alignnone size-large wp-image-1120" /></a>